 When you apply, you apply to one of seven flight information regions

 You can choose to apply to a region other than the one in which you reside, however all testing and interviews will take place in that region, followed by training and placement.”

 You may be offered an opportunity in a stream other than your first preference.
 While we ask you to indicate a preference in your application, we may determine that you are eligible for a different stream and make an offer to enter training there.
 A different stream could provide new and exciting opportunities to live and work somewhere different.

 The selection process is rigorous and designed to assess competencies required to be an air traffic services professional and have the best chance of success through training.

 The testing is a multi-stage assessment process:

 Complete an online application.
 You’ll provide your personal details, including academic and professional histories.

 The next step, you’ll complete an online test.
 Take this cognitive test seriously as it is the first major hurdle.
-Approximately 40 per cent of applicants are successful at this stage.

 When there is a need for students in a region, those who performed well at the previous stages will be invited to an in-person assessment.
 Though you may have been successful in the previous hurdle, there’s no guarantee you’ll be invited to a session as seating is limited and we always invite the top candidates in the pool of applicants.
 These testing sessions are normally held in each region 1-2 times a year.
 This session can last up to one day and may test communication, memory, working speed, spatial visualization, thinking and reasoning, attention, information processing and simple math.